CalderaWP/caldera/README.md

 # Caldera

 This repository is the [Caldera Framework](https://github.com/CalderaWP/caldera). the [Caldera Framework](https://github.com/CalderaWP/caldera) is one standard set of tools that we -- CalderWP -- use for developing our WordPress plugins and WordPress-powered applications.
 It is not [Caldera Forms](https://calderaforms.com), it is the framework we are using to build the next version of Caldera Forms, Caldera Forms Pro and other Caldera products.
 This is a monorepo.
-Code is organized into packages that will be installable separately via npm or Composer.
+Code is organized into packages that will be installable separately via Composer.

 ## Documentation
 A proper documentation site with generated code reference will be created soon.
 This part of the documentation will be generated from phpdoc blocks and jsdocs blocks that exist in the code and you can read now.